 Casting my keto diet aside in my pursuit of investigative journalism, I swaggered into Yatala Pies and gasped in awe at the size of the menu.
 Curried chicken, BBQ pork and mushroom mornay pies overwhelmed me, along with a delicious range of sausage rolls, hot chips, pavlovas and apple pies.

-The restaurant, of course, has vegetarian snacks available for pie-chase – the nearby Big Cow will be pleased!
+The restaurant also has vegetarian snacks available for pie-chase.
+The Big Cow will be pleased!

 I like a man who can work a tool, so I opted for a big, tough tradie pie.
 Sadly, a tradie doesn’t come with it, but the sumptuous blend of steak, bacon, cheese, tomato and egg was just what I needed to power my endless quest for Big Things.